HexadigmSystems/FunctionTraits/README.md

 template <TRAITS_FUNCTION_C F>
 inline constexpr bool IsNoexcept_v;
 ```
-"bool" variable set to "true" if the function is declared as "noexcept" or "false" otherwise (always false if the "noexcept" specifier is absent in the function, otherwise, if present then it evaluates to "true" if no bool expression is present in the "noexcept" specifier (the expression has been omitted), or the result of the bool expression otherwise - WYSIWYG).</details>
+"bool" variable set to "true" if "F" is declared as "noexcept" or "false" otherwise (always false if the "noexcept" specifier is absent in the function, otherwise, if present then it evaluates to "true" if no bool expression is present in the "noexcept" specifier (the expression has been omitted), or the result of the bool expression otherwise - WYSIWYG).</details>

 <a name="IsVariadic_v"></a><details><summary>IsVariadic_v</summary>
 ```C++